 Many through-the-wall air conditioners also offer a heat mode through a small built-in heating element.
 Air conditioners with heater functions that plug into a standard 115-volt outlet, as opposed to a 220-volt outlet, can produce around 5,100 BTUs of heat, enough for 144 square feet, while air conditioners that use a 230-volt connection can produce around 10,600 BTUs of heat, which is enough to heat a 500-square-foot space.

-Keep in mind that the heating function is meant to supplement a furnace in the wintertime or provide a touch of warmth on a cool day.
+Keep in mind that the heating function is meant to supplement a furnace or provide a touch of warmth on a cool day.
 Through-the-wall air conditioners are not meant to serve as a main source of heat.

 Many through-the-wall air conditioners have additional features that purify the air in a room, adjust the airflow, or allow the user to customize its operation.
 A dehumidifier mode uses the air conditioner to reduce the humidity inside a room by running the fan on low mode and intermittently turning on the condenser.
 A fan-only mode circulates air throughout the room without using the condenser to cool the air, while a sleep mode runs the air conditioner at a quieter noise level while also slowly increasing the temperature through the night to accommodate for the natural decline in body temperature that happens during sleep.